 For nearly two decades, J.A.
 Ackley has delivered hard-hitting stories that dig deep beneath the surface.
 With an innate curiosity about how things work and what makes people tick, he thoroughly captures the essence of the subject through the creative use of words and photos.

-J.A. recently stepped down as managing editor of Speedway Illustrated, a position he held for nearly 12 years.
+For more than a decade (2007–2019), he worked as managing editor of Speedway Illustrated.
 During that time, he and his team won numerous accolades.
 J.A.’s favorite moment came when his story on tire treatments in dirt late model racing won the 2013 Russ Catlin Award for Excellence in Motorsports Journalism, which had previously honored journalists from national outlets such as USA Today, The New York Times, CBS Sports, ESPN, and The Washington Post.